rishinair05/COMP370_final_project/codebook.md

 ## Coding Codebook for Reddit Movie Posts

 This codebook defines the main topic of each post.
 Assign one primary category to each post based on the text_for_coding field.
-Use "Other" only when a post clearly does not fit any of the six main categories.
+Use "Other" or "General news" only when a post clearly does not fit the more specific categories.

 ### 1. Box Office and Financial Performance